 NODE.JS VS JAVA FOR THE ENTERPRISE WEB APPLICATIONS DEVELOPMENT

-When it comes to the technical side, it requires a comprehensive review of technologies’ capabilities.
+When it comes to the technical side, it requires a comprehensive review of the technologies capabilities.
 We’ve already mentioned enough aspects for a valid comparison to be made.
-Yet let’s emphasize key factors to enlighten us to the Java vs Node.js backend comparison.
+Yet let’s emphasize key factors to enlighten us about the Java vs Node.js backend comparison.